 Before considering tax deductions and cancellations, you should understand the structure of your business, since the type of structure affects how company expenses are deducted on a tax return.
 You can use the report to prepare your own tax return or to send the report to your tax preparer.
-By automating the tax preparation and accounting process, Julie ensures that she maximizes her allowable tax deductions.
-Janet deducts the cost of online advertisements, advertising brochures that are mailed to potential customers, and an ad she publishes in several community newspapers.
+By automating the tax preparation and accounting process, you can ensure that you maximize your allowable tax deductions.
+Advertising expenses such as online advertisements, advertising brochures that are mailed to potential customers, and ads published in several community newspapers are all deductible.

 The IRS defines hired labor as workers who are not treated as employees, including independent contractors.
-Most of Julie's workers are contract workers, and the cost of labor is reported in Schedule C. Sunshine Lawn Care owns trucks, cutters, blowers, trimmers, and several other expensive machinery parts.
-Depreciation expenses are recorded as each asset is used to generate income, and Julie's tax accountant calculates the annual depreciation expense for her tax return.
+Most of these workers are contract workers, and the cost of labor is reported in Schedule C. Sunshine Lawn Care owns trucks, cutters, blowers, trimmers, and several other expensive machinery parts.
+Depreciation expenses are recorded as each asset is used to generate income, and your tax accountant calculates the annual depreciation expense for your tax return.

 You pay insurance premiums for several types of coverage, including vehicle insurance and liability insurance.
 However, check with your tax accountant or tax attorney if you deducted vehicle-related repair and maintenance expenses such as car and truck expenses.
 Tax law can be complicated, and a tax expert can help you avoid recording the same expenses twice.
 Running your gardening business is time-consuming, but you need to invest the time needed to file an accurate tax return.
 Automate your accounting and tax processes and get help from a tax accountant.
 Use these tools to grow your business and report all your available tax deductions.